zzc-1998/NR-3DQA/README.md

 We do not use the GGD, AGGD, Gamma parameters of color features in this experiment version for simplification.

 ## Other PCQA works
-We implement and collect several common PCQA metrics, which can be accessed through [https://github.com/zzc-1998/Full-reference-point-cloud-evaluation].
+We implement and collect several common PCQA metrics, which can be accessed [here](https://github.com/zzc-1998/Point-cloud-quality-assessment).

 # Citation
 If you find our work useful, please cite our work as: